-- Use groundwater level data and knowledge of aquifer storage coefficients to calculate changes in groundwater storage. - Improve the understanding of the occurrence and movement of groundwater. - Monitor local and regional groundwater levels including seasonal and long-term trends. - Monitor groundwater levels where projects and s are planned.
+- Use groundwater level data and knowledge of aquifer storage coefficients to calculate changes in groundwater storage. - Improve the understanding of the occurrence and movement of groundwater. - Monitor local and regional groundwater levels including seasonal and long-term trends. - Monitor groundwater levels where PMAs are planned.